Setup: Labs

 -

-If you are a Premier customer and want to enable data masking for specific custom fields, follow the instructions: To enable data masking on a specific custom field:
+If you are a Premier customer and want to enable data masking for specific custom fields, see: To enable data masking on a specific custom field:

-- At the object level (incident, service request, problem, etc.), click
+- At the object level (for example, incident, service request, problem, audits), click

 Show sensitive data